alussana/phosx/README.md

 Kinases that are more closely evolutionarily related tend to have more similar PSSMs, leading to a correlation in their inferred differential activities which might not be biologically real.
 PhosX attempts to find these instances in any given experiment and discriminate the truly differentially active kinases from the ones whose activity is falsely correlated with them.

-In doing so, PhosX first builds a directed network of kinases to represent the potential of each kinase to phosphorylate the activation loop (A-loop) of any other except itself.
-Edges are inferred based on the same [PSSM score](#phosphopeptide-scoring) logic used to link the phosphosites to the putative upstream kinases.
+In doing so, PhosX first builds a [directed network of kinases](#kinase--a-loop-network) to represent the potential of each kinase to phosphorylate the activation loop (A-loop) of any other except itself.
+Edges are inferred based on the same [PSSM score](#phosphopeptide-scoring) logic used to link the phosphosites to the putative upstream kinases, except that the maximum score is taken by sliding a PSSM over each possible position along an A-loop.

 If kinases have highly overlapping sets of assigned phosphosites in the experiment, and also a similar differential activity score, then their activity changes are considered to be potentially correlated mostly because of PSSM similarity.
 In order to prioritize a putative "true" regulated kinase between those candidates, we look for other kinases that target the A-loops of the candidates.
 The inferred differential activity of such upstream kinases is treated as evidence for the regulation of their downstream targets.
 If such evidence supports the activity of a specific kinase, then the activity change of the other candidates is dampened down, reducing the false positive rate of identifying differentially regulated kinases.